supermemo-wiki/SuperMemo.Wiki/supermemo.md

 >
 > **Nothing precludes an incremental reader from deliberately reading one topic for hours** at a time.
 Typical motivations include:
 > - studying for school,
-> - personal keenship for a subject matter.
+> - acumen for a subject matter.
 >
 > . <!-- The class is applied to the <ul> list otherwise -->
 {.is-info}